kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 ## Diffraction

+Diffraction is the phenomena associated with light interacting with the slit, or opening, itself.
+The easiest way to intuitively

+It has the largest effect w

+## Interference and Diffraction, Together
 In our discussion of interference we have ignored the effect of the slit width $a$ on the patterns observed on the screen. *Diffraction* arises when a slit has a width comparable to the wavelength of light.
 If we consider light passing through a single slit of width $a$, we observe only diffraction effects.
 If we consider light passing through two slits of width $a$, we observe both interference and diffraction effects. **It is important to note that the interference results from using *two* slits, and diffraction results from the slits having a certain *width*.**  When both diffraction and interference are present, such as in the case of the two slits of width $a$ shown in [](#Figure-dai), the diffraction will modulate the interference pattern.
 The *diffraction envelope* causes a fading and brightening of the interference maxima.

 :::Figure (dai|xl)